Providing TB Testing, Diagnosis and Treatment at Family Urgent Care

 How Can Family Urgent Care Help In TB Testing & Diagnosis?

-If you are experiencing any symptoms like cough, chest pain, fever, weight loss or any other unusual symptoms, you need to get yourself tested for tuberculosis.
-You can visit Family Urgent Care in Indiana or Illinois as we operate in multiple locations: Rogers Park, Lincoln Park and Schererville.
+If you are experiencing any symptoms like cough, chest pain, fever, weight loss, or any other unusual symptoms, you need to get yourself tested for tuberculosis.
+You can visit Family Urgent Care in Indiana or Illinois, as we operate in multiple locations.

-At Family Urgent Care, we offer accurate and reliable TB testing which includes tuberculin skin test and blood tests for a proper diagnosis.
+At Family Urgent Care, we offer accurate and reliable TB testing, which includes the tuberculin skin test and blood tests for a proper diagnosis.

 All you need to do is book your appointment or walk into our clinic and receive prompt TB testing, diagnosis and treatment plan.
-If you need specialized care, you might also be referred to a specialized clinic or facility equipped for further evaluation and treatment.
+If you require specialized care, you may also be referred to a specialized clinic or facility that is equipped for further evaluation and treatment.